oneananda/AWS_Operations/Learning/004 AWS Load Balancers/002 Network Load Balancer (NLB)/README.md

          +-------------------+ +-------------------+ +-------------------+
          | Web App (Port 80) | | Web App (Port 80) | | Web App (Port 80) |
          +-------------------+ +-------------------+ +-------------------+

+### Key Features of Network Load Balancer (NLB):

+**High Performance and Low Latency:**

+- NLB is designed for high performance and can handle sudden and volatile traffic patterns.
+It is capable of scaling automatically to manage millions of requests per second.

+**Static IP Addresses and Elastic IPs:**

+- NLB provides a single static IP per Availability Zone, simplifying DNS resolution and security configurations.
+- It can also use Elastic IPs, which are static IP addresses associated with your AWS account, making it easier to set up firewall rules.

+**Cross-Zone Load Balancing:**

+- NLB can distribute incoming traffic across multiple Availability Zones, improving availability and fault tolerance.
+Cross-zone load balancing can be enabled or disabled based on the application needs.